peteroupc/peteroupc.github.io/colorgen.md

 - To extract a **discrete color** from an `N`-color color map given a number 0 or greater and 1 or less (`value`), generate `color = colormap[floor(value * (N - 1) + 0.5)]`.
 - The **grayscale color map** consists of the nonlinearized sRGB colors `[[0, 0, 0], [0.5, 0.5, 0.5], [1, 1, 1]]`.

+<a id=Kinds_of_Color_Maps></a>
+### Kinds of Color Maps

-- The [_ColorBrewer 2.0_](http://colorbrewer2.org/) Web site contains many helpful suggestions for color maps.
-The suggested color maps are designed above all to show discrete categories of data on land maps.
+The [_ColorBrewer 2.0_](http://colorbrewer2.org/) Web site contains many helpful suggestions for color maps.
+The suggested color maps are designed above all for visualizing data on land maps.
+For such purposes, C. Brewer, the creator of _ColorBrewer 2.0_, has identified [three kinds](http://colorbrewer2.org/learnmore/schemes_full.html) of appropriate color maps:

+- **Sequential color maps** for showing "ordered data that progress from low to high".
+Those found in _ColorBrewer 2.0_ use varying tints of the same hue or of two close hues.
+- **Diverging color maps** for showing continuous data with a well-defined midpoint (the "critical value") and where the distinction between low and high is also visually important.
+Those found in _ColorBrewer 2.0_ use varying tints of two "contrasting hues", one hue at each end, with lighter tints closer to the middle.
+Where such color maps are used in 3D visualizations, K. Moreland [recommends](http://www.kennethmoreland.com/color-advice/) "limiting the color map to reasonably bright colors".
+- **Qualitative color maps** for showing discrete categories of data (see also "[Visually Distinct Colors](#Visually_Distinct_Colors)").
+Those found in _ColorBrewer 2.0_ use varying hues.

 <a id=Named_Colors></a>
 ### Named Colors